TEAM BIOS

 In response to the lack of consistent arts programming available to her students, Rachel started an instrumental music program in 2016 at Green Street Academy where she taught 7th grade music as well as several after-school programs including bucket band, wind band, and drumline.
 She then transitioned to the nonprofit sector as the Development Director of Arts Education in Maryland Schools (AEMS), where she also served as a member of the Blueprint for Maryland’s Future coalition and the Baltimore Arts Education Initiative Instrumental Working Group led by Arts Every Day.

-Most recently, Rachel served as the Baltimore City Director of Repair the World where she continued strengthening her leadership and community mobilization skills with a focus on direct service while engaging with an expanded network of social justice advocates throughout Baltimore City.
-Rachel is thrilled and honored to be returning to AEMS as Executive Director to continue advocating for all students in Maryland to have the robust access to high quality arts education they deserve.
+Rachel then served as the Baltimore City Director of Repair the World where she continued strengthening her leadership and community mobilization skills with a focus on direct service.
+Now back at AEMS, Rachel is thrilled and honored to continue advocating for all students in Maryland to have the robust access to high quality arts education they deserve.
+Outside of AEMS, Rachel serves as a board member of Sisson Street Park and District 43 co-captain for Jews United for Justice.

 Peter Dayton,

-Composer and pianist Peter Dayton has been a member of the AEMS team since November, 2018.
-An Ohioan happily transplanted to Maryland, Peter earned a Bachelor’s Degree (Summa Cum Laude, Pi Kappa Lambda Honor Society) from Vanderbilt University majoring in Composition/Theory and minoring in English.
-He received his Master’s in Composition from The Peabody Institute of the Johns Hopkins University and has lived in Baltimore ever since.
+An Ohioan happily transplanted to Maryland, Peter earned a Bachelor’s Degree from Vanderbilt University majoring in Composition/Theory and minoring in English.
+He received his Master’s Degree in Composition from The Peabody Institute of the Johns Hopkins University and has lived in Baltimore ever since.

 Alissa Gittens,